Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 4. **Division**:
     * If $f(n)$ is $O(g(n))$ and $g(n)$ is bounded away from zero, then $f(n) / g(n)$ is $O(1)$.
-    * This is because in the limit, the ratio converges to a constant.
+    * This is because, in the limit, the ratio converges to a constant.

 5. **Transitivity**:
     * If $f(n)$ is $O(g(n))$ and $g(n)$ is $O(h(n))$, then $f(n)$ is $O(h(n))$.
     * This property allows for chaining comparisons of functions.

-### Reasoning about an alogrithm's efficiency
+### Reasoning about an algorithm's efficiency

 #### 1. Selection sort
 ```c